 I received my PhD in English at Brown University in 2015 and am currently working on a book project entitled Black Market Realism: American Literature and the Risk Economy.
 This project focuses on the relationship between literature and history during the social and economic shift to neoliberalism after 1973.
 By examining how the black market economy functions in relation to the financial market--in which anything and everything is up for sale--I argue that the novel registers the ways in which economic transactions deal less in goods and services and increasingly more in risk and illusion.
 Literature's engagement with similar questions about reality and illusion offers a way of making sense not only of how markets construct economic relationships, but also how they reveal the social terms of the market economy.
 By looking at a variety of texts from the late 20th century, I show how American literature theorizes the market as a trade-off between moral judgment and economic choice in order to mitigate the consequences of individual risk.

 I'm also at work on a project about genre and narrative form, which I call "systems reading," as a result of the management technologies that emerged after the second world war.
 As businesses leaders, policy makers, military strategists, and scientists became increasingly concerned about cause and effect, the language and logic of systems entered everyday life, including culture.
 This project examines how narrative--and its consumption--changed across media and genre.
-An article version about the speculative fiction novel and fears surrounding failed systems is forthcoming in NOVEL: A Forum on Fiction.

 I also occasionally write about pop culture for The Atlantic; you can read some of my work listed under Publications.